saussayjesica/emoji-eats/mentor_instructions.md

 2. Explain how the component isn't reusable if we hardcode the data.
 To make it reuseable we need to use props
 3. Import the menuData in the App.js file as well as the menuItem component.
 Add the following props to menuItem - emoji, label, name, description, price
 4. Assign the data for the first item in the menuData to the props eg. name={menuData[0].name}
 5. Explain how we could have a menuItem in App.js for every item on our menu but this isn't very dynamic.
 So we want to use the map method so we can dynamically render a menuItem for every item in the data.
 Explanation for map is in the readme.
-Make sure you uipdate the props
+Make sure you uipdate the props and add a key using the index.

 ## Adding state